IngloriousCoderz/react-property-grid/README.md

 # react-property-grid

-A react/redux implementation of hierarchical, editable property grid, backed by JSON Schema.
+React/redux implementation of a hierarchical, editable property grid, backed by JSON Schema.

-Heavily inspired by [Treema](http://codecombat.github.io/treema/), this React component takes a [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) and optional default JSON data to provide a powerful and performant hierarchical grid dynamically.
+Heavily inspired by [Treema](http://codecombat.github.io/treema/), this React component takes a [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) and optional default JSON data to dynamically build a powerful and performant hierarchical grid with editable values.

 This project is a WIP: some important features are not there yet, but hopefully they will soon!